Call centre conformance can best be described as the total amount of time an agent was scheduled to work versus the time they actually worked.

 So which one should you use?

-As you can now tell (I hope) they are both important to use!
+As you can now tell (I hope), both conformance and adherence are important metrics to use!

-If they have scheduled staff to be on at a certain time, it’s important that is when they are logged on.
+If you have scheduled staff to be on the phones at a certain time, it’s important that is when they are logged (not earlier or later).

 Of course, life happens.

-So conformance provides insight into whether your agents are still working their total rostered time.
+So conformance in a contact centre quite simply provides you with the data ensuring your contact centre agents are working their total rostered time.

-- Learn more about adherence that often gets confused with confused.
+- Read: Learn more about Adherence ( often confused with conformance).

-- Discover other methods to measure a call centre agents performance.
+- Read: Discover other metrics used to measure a call centre agents performance >